-At the Villa, they strive to introduce guests to the local Wallachian cuisine elevated to a higher level, and you can also find international dishes on the regular menu.
+At the Villa, they strive to introduce guests to the local Wallachian cuisine elevated to a higher level, and you can also find international dishes as well as traditional Czech cuisine dishes on the regular menu.
 During lunchtime, the restaurant offers a cost-effective lunch menu.

 For soup, I chose the Wallachian sour soup (called “kyselica”) with mushrooms and plums for 85 CZK (approx. 3.40 EUR) from the regular menu.
 The sour soup is probably the most famous Wallachian soup; it was often cooked at home, and I’ve had many servings.
 The dried plums added to the soup were a pleasant twist; the soup was thick, creamy, and moderately sour.
 Perfectly executed.

 I also tasted the beef broth with shredded meat, homemade noodles, and root vegetables for 85 CZK (approx. 3.40 EUR), also from the regular menu.
 Here, they pour the broth over the vegetables and meat right in front of the guest.

 From the lunch menu, we chose pork cheeks with parsley potatoes for 199 CZK (approx. 8 EUR).

 And also fried cod with mashed potatoes and tomato salad for 195 CZK (approx. 8 EUR).
 Since I love mashed potatoes, I couldn’t resist tasting it.
 The mash was flawless, as was the cod in breadcrumbs.